 1. A census is an official counting of the population living in a given locality on a designated day set at intervals.
-The census places an ancestor in a specific place at a specific time.
+The census places an ancestor in a specific place at a specific

 2. Begin with the latest census available and work backwards.
 Census records have been taken since 1790.
-Before 1790 you can use Tax Lists and other local lists that might have been compiled according to the state you are researching in.
+Before 1790 you can use Tax Lists and other local lists that might have been

 3. Federal Census records are available to the public 72 years after they are taken.